Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Main Results

 where $z_i \bydef \mathcal{T}(y_i)$.
 To compute the above expectation, it will be convenient to assume that the underlying signal $\vxi = \nrm \ve_1$, where $\ve_1$ is the first vector of the canonical basis of $\R^n$.
 (This assumption can be made without loss of generality, due to the rotational invariance of the multivariate normal distribution.)
 Correspondingly, we can partition each sensing vector into two parts, as

-so that $\va_i^T \vxi = \nrm s_i$ and the conditional density of $y_i$ given $s_i$ is $f(y \,\vert\, \nrm s_i)$.
+so that $\va_i^\top \vxi = \nrm s_i$ and the conditional density of $y_i$ given $s_i$ is $f(y \,\vert\, \nrm s_i)$.
 Since $s_i, y_i$ and $z_i$ are all independent of $\vu_i$,

 where $\mI_{n-1}$ is the identity matrix of size $(n-1)$.
-If the inequality $\mathbb{E}\,z s^2 > \mathbb{E}z$, as required in (A5), indeed holds, the leading eigenvector of the expected matrix will be $\ve_1$, which is perfectly aligned with the target vector $\vxi$.
+If the inequality $\mathbb{E}\,z s^2 > \mathbb{E}z$, as required in \ref{a:pos_corr}, indeed holds, the leading eigenvector of the expected matrix will be $\ve_1$, which is perfectly aligned with the target vector $\vxi$.
 Now since the data matrix $\mD_m$ is an approximation of the expectation, the sample eigenvector should also be an approximation of $\vxi$.

 The above argument provides an intuitive but nonrigorous explanation for why the spectral initialization method would work.
 The approximation in \eref{mtx_LLN} can be made exact if the signal dimension $n$ is kept fixed and the number of measurement $m$ goes to infinity.
 However, we consider the case when $m$ and $n$ both tend to infinity, at a constant ratio $\alpha = m/n$ bounded away from $0$ and $\infty$.
 In this regime, the approximation in \eref{mtx_LLN} will not become an equality even if $m \rightarrow \infty$.
-As we will show, the correlation $\rho(\vxi_n, \vx_1^n)$ between the target vector $\vxi_n$ and the sample eigenvector $\vx_1^n$ will converge to a function $\rho(\alpha)$.
+As we will show, the correlation $\rho(\vxi_n, \vx_1^n)$ between the target vector $\vxi_n$ and the sample eigenvector $\vx_1^n$ will converge to a deterministic value $\rho(\alpha)$ that depends on the sampling ratio $\alpha$.

 A notable exception to \eref{pos_corr} is when

 is an odd function plus some arbitrary constant $C$.
 In this case, $\mathbb{E} zs^2 = \mathbb{E}[ g(s) s^2] = C$ and $\mathbb{E} z = \mathbb{E} g(s) = C$ and thus \eref{pos_corr} does not hold.
 In practice, this means that the spectral method will not be effective for acquisition models such as $z = \sign(s) + C$.
 We will revisit this point in \sref{conclusion} where we describe an alternative initialization scheme that can handle such cases.